 2.3 All disputes arising out of or in connection with your contract shall be subject to the exclusive jurisdiction of the Courts of England and Wales.

 3.1 Your registration fee is payment for us processing your application and conducting our admission process (which may include some or all of conducting an admission interview, obtaining references, obtaining guardian consent and obtaining and processing further information from and/or about you).

 3.2 Your registration fee must be paid before we process your application.
 This fee is non-refundable if you change your mind or cancel for any reason after submitting your application, except in accordance with paragraphs 3.3 and 3.4, because we begin processing your application immediately and reserve your accommodation for specific dates which cannot then be given to somebody else.

 3.3 If you notify us within 24 hours of submitting your application that you wish to withdraw or cancel the application, we will refund your registration less a charge of US$25 (or £20) to cover our administrative costs.

-3.4 If we reject your application for any reason, we will refund your registration fee in full and your contract will be automatically terminated.
+3.4 Provided you have complied in full with these Terms, if we reject your application we will refund your registration fee in full and your contract will be automatically terminated.